 We maintain an Employee Stock Purchase Plan (ESPP) that provides employees an opportunity to purchase common stock through payroll deductions.
 The ESPP is a 6-month duration plan with new participation periods beginning on February 25 and August 26 of each year.
 The purchase price is set at 85% of the average high and low market price of our common stock on either the first or last day of the participation period, whichever is lower, and contributions are limited to the lower of 10% of an employee's compensation or \$25,000.
 At the 2012 Annual Meeting, our shareholders approved an amendment to the ESPP that increased the total number of shares of common stock on which options may be granted under the ESPP to 2,250,000 shares.
+On March 5, 2014, our shareholders approved an amendment to the ESPP that increased the total number of shares of common stock on which options may be granted under the ESPP by 1,000,000 shares to 3,250,000 shares.
 We issue new shares of common stock to satisfy the issuance of shares under this stock-based compensation plan.
-Common stock issued under the ESPP during the fiscal years ended September 30, 2013, 2012, and 2011 totaled 344,000 and 250,000, 359,000 shares, respectively.
-As of September 30, 2013, the total amount of common stock issued under the ESPP totaled 1,813,816 shares.
+Common stock issued under the ESPP during the fiscal years ended September 30, 2014, 2013, and 2012 totaled 341,000, 344,000 and 250,000 shares, respectively.
+As of September 30, 2014, the total amount of common stock issued under the ESPP totaled 2,154,791 shares.